Coronavirus (COVID-19): Nova Scotia COVID-19 Proof of Vaccination

 - bus, boat and walking tours

-- museums, public libraries and Art Gallery of Nova Scotia
+- museums, Art Gallery of Nova Scotia and public library programs

 - indoor and outdoor events and activities like receptions, social events, conferences and training that are hosted by a business or organization